lliamsymonds04/HandStemPlayer/readme.md

 - install demucs and ffmpeg
 - run `pip install -r requirements.txt`

+## Demo
+<iframe width="560" height="315" src="https://www.youtube.com/embed/NQgYAUxvRFQ?si=ZgwLzfFMYS1dKEAC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Usage

 * Run **StemSeparation.py** and follow the prompts
 * Run **main.py** and follow the prompts
 * Hold hands to camera and enjoy!
+---

+* bring the index and middle fingers to the thumbs to control the volume
+* join the thumbs to loop the last bar of the song